 Assessment Development: The Circle of Life

-by Nikki Eatchel, Vice President, Assessment Services & Professional Services, Scantron Corporation
+by Nikki Eatchel, Chief Assessment Officer, Scantron Corporation

 The assessment world is always evolving—new theories, ideas, and approaches are regularly introduced.
 How can educators create and maintain an assessment environment that truly measures student achievement?
 The key is having a stable strategy that follows a continuous improvement cycle.

 Assessment development is a continuous cycle with a defined starting place, but not a defined ending.
 Although your assessment development cycle may vary in complexity, typical cycles include some or all of the following phases.

 The program design is the primary strategic phase.
 This is where you examine your goals and determine how your overall assessment program can help you meet those goals.
 This planning phase involves determining how you are going to assess the whole student with testing, observation, performance-based tasks, student-created artifacts, and other educational tools.
 You need a combination of all of these components to accurately measure students across all of the hierarchical levels of a cognitive domain.

 For example, do you want to include computer-adaptive testing?
 Adaptive testing tailors the test experience to each student and provides content that best meets their individual ability level.
 This testing model vastly reduces the “frustration zone” (where low-performing students see items too far above their current level of understanding and become frustrated with the test) and the “boredom zone” (where high-performing students already know the material and become bored with the test).
 In either case, you may get results that are difficult to interpret—designing an assessment program that mitigates these common testing issues can make your educational and assessment strategy stronger.
 Further, you will likely want to plan to measure skills attainment over time (longitudinal analysis) in addition to a snapshot of current grade-level proficiency.